Astroboy-scig/SteveMackidd/CONTENT.md

-2027-12-07
-I’m looking forward to working with you.
+It’s lovely to meet you!